-The ISIF, the Central Bank of Ireland, Allied Irish Banks plc, and the National Asset Management Agency ("NAMA") are related parties of the SBCI as each is under the control of the Minister for Finance.
+The Ireland Strategic Investment Fund (the "ISIF"), the Central Bank of Ireland and Allied Irish Banks plc are related parties of the SBCI as each is under the control of the Minister for Finance.

 Government Ministers and Departments

 The Department of AFM and the Department of BEI, and their respective Ministers, are related parties of the SBCI as the Irish State has control of both of these Departments and is the ultimate owner of the Company.